AP PHOTOS: The old and the new at rebuilt LaGuardia Airport | WTOP

 Those old facilities might be noticed by relatively few of the passengers returning to LaGuardia after the pandemic downturn.

-The airport is in the midst of replacing cramped corridors and ticketing areas at its central terminal with fresh gates and ramps, even as flights continue to arrive and depart.
+The airport is in the midst of an $8 billion modernization effort that involves constructing 72 gates and two new main terminals to replace notoriously cramped corridors and ticketing areas.
+The work has been done even as flights continue to come and go.

 It has been a swirl of construction activity for years, but the new facility has gradually emerged, in some places decorated with art and an indoor fountain that resembles a continuous light show.